 Overview

-Animal-assisted therapy is a complementary therapy that can be used to support people experiencing mental health challenges.
+Animal-assisted therapy, or AAT, is a complementary therapy that can be used to support people experiencing mental health challenges.
 This treatment may also be referred to as animal therapy or pet therapy.
 During animal-assisted therapy, a client can interact with an animal, often a dog, cat, or horse, though it could be any animal with a calm demeanor.
 Often, an animal handler is present to facilitate the interaction, but a mental health professional may facilitate on their own with some animals.
 Treatment models can vary based on the goals of therapy.

 A meta-analysis of 49 studies examining animal-assisted therapy found the treatment especially effective at improving outcomes for: